odubno/gauss-naive-bayes/README.md

 The logic for the code to work on all four data sets is in [gauss_nb.py](https://github.com/odubno/naive_bayes/blob/master/gauss_nb.py).

-This tutorial will follow the logic in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py).
+Here we'll break down the logic in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py).

 ## Iris Data Set:

 The Iris data set is a classic and is widely used when explaining classification models.
-The data set has 4 independent variables and 1 dependent variable that has 3 different classes.
+The data set has 4 independent variables and 1 dependent variable that has 3 different classes with 150 instances.

 The first 4 columns are the independent variables (features).
 The 5th column is the dependent variable (class).